BrAiNeeBug/BrAiN-Plug/README.md

 # Creating a Device Config & Flashing

+Each device gets its own YAML configuration containing the required `substitutions`, `packages` and `api` sections.

+The example above shows the minimum required configuration for BrAiNPlug.
+Besides the hardware pin definitions, firmware substitutions such as `power_multiply` and `localdomain` are required.

-Each device gets its own small YAML file with just its `substitutions` and `packages` block, like the example above.
-Ready-made examples for all currently supported devices are collected in [`brainplug-configs.nfo`](brainplug-configs.nfo) - just copy the relevant block into a new file, e.g. `bsd33.yaml`.
+Ready-made configurations for all currently supported devices are available in [`brainplug-configs.nfo`](https://github.com/BrAiNeeBug/BrAiNPlug/blob/main/brainplug-configs.nfo).
+Simply copy the configuration matching your device into a new YAML file (for example `bsd33.yaml`) and adjust the device-specific values as needed.

 ## Option A: Home Assistant ESPHome Add-on (recommended, GUI)